Underwater photography is a unique genre in photography in that no matter what type of camera you use, you’ll need to waterproof it.

 Many underwater smartphone photographers also opt to put their phones on airplane mode for the duration of their shoot.
 This way, their screens won’t be taken over by notifications, which can interrupt or even close the camera app.

 Testing your phone in a sink, bathtub, or pool before your photoshoot will give you the chance to see how well everything works before you need to know what you’re doing.
 If you’re planning a big underwater photoshoot on a certain day, take a trip to your local pool or find a similar way to test your underwater photography skills before the big day.

-The more you know about how your phone will work underwater, the better your photos are going to turn out.
+The more you know about how your phone will work when submerged, the better your underwater pictures are going to turn out.

 When taking photographs underwater with your smartphone, it’s essential to be conscious of lighting and how the water will distort it.
 Bright sunlight, clouds, and shadows will all have exciting effects on the light under the water’s surface.
 If you are aware of this, you’ll be able to use it to your advantage.